NEXT UP ON this.

 ‘I’ve loved my career in nursing and everywhere it has taken me,’ says Dr Rawson.
 ‘You’ll never be bored as a nurse because the opportunities to move and to reinvigorate your career are endless.’

 Deakin University’s School of Nursing and Midwifery celebrated its 30th birthday in 2017.
 It’s one of the largest in Australia and ranked among the best in the world.
-Find out more about qualifying as a nurse at Deakin.

 Subscribe for a regular dose of technology, innovation, culture and personal development.